dwilliams1114/fast-deblur/README.md

 1. Expand the Java2D -> JOCL-0.2.0RC.jar
 1. Click on "Native library location" and browse to "fast-deblur/Java2D".
 1. Create a library named "OpenCV_FFMPEG" and click "Add JARs".
 Add all JARs in Libraries/OpenCV_FFMPEG/.
-1. All the errors dissappear and everything works perfectly on the first try. :joy:
+1. All the errors disappear and everything works perfectly on the first try. :joy:

 # Images
 The GUI: